Alejandro García (soccer, born 1994)

 Alejandro Camilo Garcia (born March 30, 1994) is an American soccer player who plays as a midfielder.

 Career

-College & Amateur
+College and amateur

 After two years of college soccer at Darton State College, García transferred to the University of Cincinnati, where he tallied twelve goals in 37 appearances for the Bearcats.

 García also appeared for Premier Development League side Cincinnati Dutch Lions in 2015.

 Professional

 García signed with United Soccer League side Orlando City B on March 11, 2016.